TW Hydrae

 TW Hydrae is a T Tauri star approximately 196 light-years away in the constellation of Hydra (the Sea Serpent).
 TW Hydrae is about 80% of the mass of the Sun, but is only about 5-10 million years old.
-The star appears to be accreting from a face-on protoplanetary disk of dust and gas, which has been resolved in images from the ALMA observatory.
+The star appears to be accreting from a protoplanetary disk of dust and gas, oriented face-on to Earth, which has been resolved in images from the ALMA observatory.
 TW Hydrae is accompanied by about twenty other low-mass stars with similar ages and spatial motions, comprising the "TW Hydrae association" or TWA, one of the closest regions of recent "fossil" star-formation to the Sun.

 Stellar characteristics

 TW Hydrae is a pre-main-sequence star that is approximately 80% the mass of and 111% the radius of the Sun.
 It has a temperature of 4000 K and is about 8 million years old.
 In comparison, the Sun is about 4.6 billion years old and has a temperature of 5778 K. The star's luminosity is 28% (0.28x) that of the Sun, equivalent to that of a main-sequence star of spectral type ~K2.
 However, the spectral class is K6.

 The star's apparent magnitude, or how bright it appears from Earth's perspective, is 11.27.
 It is too dim to be seen with the naked eye.